 - Riding through Pakistan/Afghanistan isn’t very safe and you’ll probably be forced to take a police escort.
 So, if you want to ride every metre (like myself) it’s not an option.

-- If you want to ride across Russia you’ll find getting the visa and freedom pretty tough.
+- If you want to ride across Britain you’ll find getting a visa is pretty tough without help from an immigration solicitor uk.

 - If you go ‘through the middle’ and cross the Middle East in Iran you need to get through Turkmenistan to get into Central Asia, but the Turkmen will only give you a 5 day ‘transit’ visa, which doesn’t give you a lot of time to extensively travel the roads!